Countries Where You Can Find Excellent Japanese Food

 I’d like to share a guest post from a friend who is an avid explorer of the world and has experienced more countries, cultures, people, and food than probably anyone I know aside from my brother.
 As a big fan of sushi, Evan has offered his insights into some of the best places to eat sushi around the world.
 He shares:

 Japanese people have been emigrating all over the world for more than 800 years.
-Many of the descendants of these immigrants have maintained their Japanese language, culture, and of course their sushi traditions.
+Many of the descendants of these immigrants have maintained their Japanese language, culture, and of course their sushi traditions and are known to be somewhat stringent about assuring the quality of sushi outside of Japan even.
 Sushi enthusiasts like us are lucky to have access to authentic Japanese restaurants when we are traveling all over the world.
 As an avid traveler I love to try local food, but I can never say no to sushi…

 A lot of people aren’t aware that Brazil actually has the highest ethnic Japanese population in the world outside of Japan.
 Naturally, there are countless sushi restaurants in the country, particularly in the largest city São Paolo.